 Because cinnamon is found in many foods we eat, many dog owners wonder if it’s something their dog can have.
-From cinnamon rolls to apple sauce cinnamon finds its way on the menu on a pretty consistent basis, and if you’re one that likes to share what you can’t finish with your dog, it will pop up sooner or later.
+From cinnamon rolls to apple sauce, cinnamon finds its way on the menu on a pretty consistent basis.
+If you are one that likes to share what you can’t finish with your dog, it will pop up sooner or later.

 What’s interesting is that some dog owners are suggesting cinnamon as a way to improve your dog’s overall health, or to treat specific conditions.
 We’ll discuss more about that below, but the key is that while small amounts of cinnamon is not harmful to your dog’s well-being, they aren’t something that is required as part of their diet.